aesophor/DataScience/README.md

-# UTaipei - U10516045
+# Data Visualization Projects

-Data Visualization with Python
+Here are some learning projects on data visualization with Python.

 [01.
 Numerical](http://www.randalolson.com/2015/07/14/rethinking-the-population-pyramid/)